MONO

 MoNo

-Mobile youth work is one of the methods of preventive youth work, aiming to build and maintain trusting relationships with young people, support their development, and empower young people in their daily lives.
+Mobile youth work (MoNo) is one of the methods of preventive youth work, aimed at establishing and maintaining trusting relationships with young people, supporting their development, and enhancing their ability to cope with everyday life and make decisions.

-While open youth work is primarily carried out in youth centers, mobile youth work takes place where young people actually are.
-These environments can include streets and other public places, parks, shopping centers, playgrounds, school surroundings, and also digital environments (Snapchat, Discord, etc.).
+While open youth work is primarily carried out in youth centers, mobile youth work takes place where young people actually spend their time.
+These environments can include streets and other public spaces, parks, shopping centers, playgrounds, areas around schools, and digital environments (e.g., Snapchat, Discord, etc.).

 Mobile youth work is divided into five main areas of activity: